 What is included in the Nyhavn threadpainting design?

-Upon purchase you will receive the pattern and accompanying technique and stitch guides as downloadable pdf files.
+Upon purchase you will receive the pattern and accompanying detailed description, stitch and general technique guide.
 The pattern fits perfectly in a 20cm (8″) embroidery hoop.
 When you’ve completed the needlework you’re able to keep it in the hoop for framing, or stretch it onto a canvas.
 The bright colours will lighten up the decoration wherever it gets placed.
 We recommend to stitch it on a thicker cotton fabric to ensure stability and rigidity of the final embroidery.

 If you’re new to the threadpainting technique, we’ve designed an online Masterclass in Architectural threadpainting.
 The class walks you through the whole process, which will enable you to take on any threadpainting design aftewards.
 Thus if you feel you’d like to start there, just head over to the course via this link.
 However, if you choose to give it a try without the course you’re always able to reach out to us at email@example.com with questions.
 We try to answer them as soon as we an so that you can get back to stitching in no time.